ASPIRE High School Mentoring Program

 - Electronic equipment with a data exchange port capable of being connected to automated information system equipment

-- Computers and associated media
+- Personal computers and associated media

 What hours can I get into the Laboratory?